Amplitude-Developer-Docs/amplitude-dev-center/includes/editions-growth-and-enterprise.md

 !!! info "Feature availability"

-    This feature is available in accounts with Growth or Enterprise edition.
+    This feature is available in accounts with a Growth or Enterprise plan.